Niger attack endangered uranium stockpile near main airport

 Heavy gunfire and explosions erupted near Niamey’s Diori Hamani International Airport early Thursday.
-The facility is adjacent to an air force base where the uranium was stored earlier this month.
+The facility is adjacent to an air force base where Agence France-Presse reported the concentrated uranium powder, known as yellowcake, was stored earlier this month.

-Niger’s military leadership took over French nuclear company’s Somair mine in 2024, accusing it of planning to halt operations and sell its shares without following proper procedures.
+Niger’s military leadership took over Orano’s Somair mine in 2024, after accusing the French nuclear company of planning to halt operations and sell its shares without following proper procedures.

-The West African nation later proceeded to remove uranium from the site despite an International Centre for Settlement of Investment Dispute arbitration tribunal’s ruling preventing it from taking any such steps.
+The West African nation later removed uranium from the site, despite an International Centre for Settlement of Investment Disputes arbitration tribunal’s ruling preventing it from taking any such steps.
 Its actions raised concerns about radioactive material being transported by road through jihadist-controlled regions.

 Niger’s government “unilaterally decided to nationalize” the Somair mine in June 2025, leaving Orano without operational control, and the company is unable to comment on its activities, it said in an emailed response to questions.